friedrith/abstract-syntax-tree/slides/slides.md

 - Using _React_ for 6+ years and love it
 - Strong focus on Ux, Agile and Code craftsmanship
   - ➡️ find my articles on Medium
-- Indie hacker (looking for designer for collaboration)
 - Maintainer of [DesignSystemHub](https://design-system-hub.com)
   - Document your design system easier and faster than storybook
   - <span v-mark.circle.orange>Automatic detection</span> of React components in your code